NethermindEth/juno/CODE_OF_CONDUCT.md

 ## Preamble

-The Nethermind Community was created to foster an open, innovative and inclusive community around open source development.
+The Nethermind Community was created to foster an open, innovative, and inclusive community around open source development.
-To clarify expected behaviour in our communities we have adopted the Contributor Covenant.
-This code of conduct has been adopted by many other open source communities and we feel it expresses our values well.
+To clarify expected behavior in our communities we have adopted the Contributor Covenant.
+This code of conduct has been adopted by many other open source communities, and we feel it expresses our values well.

 ## Our Pledge